dsw7/DSW-Thesis/thesis_Met-aromatic_workdir_LOWLEVEL/README.md

 ### Met-aromatic LOW LEVEL routine
+---
 A low level object oriented package for running the Met-aromatic algorithm.
 See DSW thesis for a theoretical description.

 To run the program:
 ```
 $ python runner.py <args>
 ```
-The program requires, at bare minimum, either a valid PDB code or a path to a text file containing a list of PDB codes to analyze:
+The program requires, at bare minimum, either a valid PDB code or a path to a text file containing a list of PDB codes to analyze.
+Here the arbitrary PDB code 1rcy is analyzed:
 ```
 $ python runner.py --code 1rcy
 ```
-Or:
+A batch job can be performed as follows:
 ```
 $ python runner.py --batch /path/to/foo.txt
 ```
-The PDB codes in the text file should be separated by newline characters. *NOTE:* Both parameters cannot be passed simultaneously.
+The PDB codes in the batch job text file should be separated by newline characters. *NOTE:* Both code and batch parameters cannot be passed simultaneously.
 Next come the Met-aromatic algorithm constraints:
 ```
 $ python runner.py --code 1rcy --cutoff 4.9 --angle 90.0 --model cp
 ```